adamcobabe/mrv/doc/source/tools.rst

 -----
 * .. cmdoption:: --skip-single

     If you would like to shorten the regression test, you can skip the single tests which perform only one tests per maya session as they have to be run in an isolated fashion.
 In case you decide to do so, the final result of the regression test will be failure though.
+Single tests are identified by a filename matching ``test_single_*``.

         $ # Run all tests, but skip the single tests
         $ test/bin/tmrvr --skip-single